DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-04-11-comparing-and-processing-applications-across-partner-organisations-and-training-locations-iteration-2.md

 ---
 title: Comparing and processing applications across partner organisations and training locations iteration 2
 date: 2022-04-11
+description: We added a breakdown of applications by location and additional statuses.
 screenshots:
   items:
     - text: User who belongs to a training provider